tijmenvangulik/ErgometerJS/README.md

 ## Web hid example

-Future versions will support web hid.
-With this you can connect using usb to your pm5 directly from chrome.
-The feature is not yet stable but it works in in chrome canary. with experimental features turned on.
+With this you can connect using usb to your pm5 directly from chromium based browsers.

 https://github.com/robatwilliams/awesome-webhid#status